WixkedLuck/Portfolio-But-React/README.md

 # Installation
-In order to install my project you will need the to do one of the following
+In order to install my project you will need the following:
-## Download Application:
-- visit the heroku site and hit download at the top right of your screen, this will allow it to be an offline application.
-## install files
 - Git
 - IDE with node.js capabilities